vinayakpagar23/ChatApp-Mern/README.md

 # ChatApp-Mern
-chat application that enables real-time messaging.
+chat application that enable real-time messaging.
 With this chat application, users have the ability to engage in one-to-one conversations or participate in group chats.
 This means that messages can be sent and received instantly, making it convenient for users to communicate with one another.
 # Talk-A-Tive

 ## Tech Stack